Azure/vagrant-azure/README.md

 This is a [Vagrant](http://www.vagrantup.com) 1.6.0+ plugin that adds [Microsoft Azure](https://azure.microsoft.com) provider to Vagrant, allowing Vagrant to control and provision machines in Microsoft Azure.

-**NOTE:** This plugin requires Vagrant 1.6.0+, and a Windows based workstation if creating Windows instances in Azure.
-Linux instances are supported with Linux, Mac OS X, and Windows workstations.

 ## Usage

 Install Vagrant 1.6.0 or higher - [Download Vagrant](http://www.vagrantup.com/downloads.html)